rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![timescale-database-to-useful-files.svg](/assets/images/2023-11-16-stationmanager/timescale-database-to-useful-files.svg)

-Now that all readings were stored in a single table in a workable format, I could link each sensor reading with its corresponding metadata, re-calibrate and filter out erroneous readings in only a few lines of `SQL`.
+Now that all readings were stored in a single table in a workable format, I could link each sensor reading with its corresponding metadata, re-calibrate and filter out erroneous readings in only a few lines of `SQL`, the database language.

 What was not so straightforward, however, was making file exports fast -